microsoft/vscode-docs/docs/getstarted/themes.md

 ## Customize a Color Theme

-You can also customize your active color theme in your user [settings](/docs/getstarted/settings.md) with `workbench.colorCustomizations`.
-You can set the colors of VS Code UI elements such as list & trees (in particular the File Explorer and suggestions widget), diff editor, activity bar, notifications, scrollbar, splitview, buttons and more.
+You can also customize your active color theme with the `workbench.colorCustomizations` user [setting](/docs/getstarted/settings.md).
+You can set the colors of VS Code UI elements such as list & trees (File Explorer, suggestions widget), diff editor, Activity Bar, notifications, scroll bar, split view, buttons and more.

 ![activity bar theming](images/themes/theme-activitybar.gif)

-For a list of customizable colors, set the [Theme Color Reference](/docs/getstarted/theme-color-reference.md).
+You can use IntelliSense while setting `workbench.colorCustomizations` values or, for a list of all customizable colors, see the [Theme Color Reference](/docs/getstarted/theme-color-reference.md).

 ## Using existing TextMate Themes